Notice of Pre-AIA or AIA Status

 It would have been obvious to one familiar in the art prior to the effective filing date of the claimed invention to incorporate weight matrices into an image processing operation that utilizes information in an array.
 Matrices are well-known in the art as a means by which large arrays of information can be stored and processed in an efficient manner.

-Claim 14 is identical to claim 11, except that it is dependent on claim 13 rather than claim 10.
-As such, it is rejected on the same basis as claim 11.
+Claim 14 is substantially similar to claim 11, except that it depends on claim 13 rather than claim 10.
+As such, it is rejected on a similar basis to claim 11.

 Claim(s) 18-20 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Newman (US 9025896 B2) as applied to claims 1-11 above, and further in view of Stern (“Three-Dimensional Image Sensing, Visualization, and Processing Using Integral Imaging”).